 How Sunshine Can Put Your Favorite Cable Shows on Ice

-The autumn equinox means cooler weather, changing leaves, and the possibility that you might miss a few minutes of The Golden Girls on cable.
+The autumn and spring equinoxes mean changing weather, and the possibility that you might miss a few minutes of The Golden Girls on cable.
 Don’t panic — your reception will be back shortly.
 And spoiler alert: there’s a good chance Blanche and company resolved their problems over cheesecake.

 Many cable customers are unaware that annual sun outages occur every spring and fall.
 While an inconvenience, these service interruptions are brief and predictable.
 The culprit?
 Solar radiation.